-- Add the egg yolks and the yeast and mix it into the dough.
+- Add the egg yolks and the yeast and mix them into the dough.

 - Place the dough somewhere warm for about 2 hours.

-- Just before baking, whip the egg whites and fold it into the dough.
+- Just before baking, whip the egg whites and fold them into the dough.

 - When the butter is melted fill up half the hole with dough.

 - When the Æbleskiver begins to turn golden brown you add a little of the apple sauce, into each of the holes.

 - Turn the Æbleskiver by using a fork or something pointy, and bake them light brown on the other side.

 The present-day æbleskiver are made without the apple slices inside, and the recipe is pretty much the same as a pancake recipe.
 You can just use your own pancake recipe, and add a few spices such as cardamom to make it Christmasly.

 - 3 eggs